Student life at SNRE

 - Author Annie Dillard

-Students do much of their class work inside the century-old Samuel T. Dana Building.
+Students do much of their classwork inside the century-old Samuel T. Dana Building.
 Despite its historic registry, the Dana Building is a state-of-the-art example of a green renovation, featuring materials that were recycled or manufactured from renewable resources.

-Annual SNRE Events
+Annual SNRE events

 Students and faculty together with their families mark the end of the academic year with an April picnic at the University of Michigan's Nichols Arboretum.
-Called a "living museum," this 123-acre arboretum features ten acres of restored prairie, has hundreds of wood plant species and more then a mile of frontage on the Huron River.
+Called a "living museum," this 123-acre arboretum features ten acres of restored prairie, has hundreds of wood plant species and more than a mile of frontage on the Huron River.

-Ann Arbor and the University community are safe, friendly and accessible.
+Ann Arbor and the university community are safe, friendly, and accessible.
 Here, students enjoy an environment that is rich and diverse, both culturally and intellectually.